alisonjoseph/carbon/migration.md

 # Related component mapping

-When [migrating to v11](https://carbondesignsystem.com/migrating/guide/overview/) we reccomend transitioning your components to their related components in core [Carbon](https://github.com/carbon-design-system/carbon) and [Carbon for IBM Products](https://github.com/carbon-design-system/ibm-products).
+When [migrating to v11](https://carbondesignsystem.com/migrating/guide/overview/) we recommend transitioning your components to their related components in core [Carbon](https://github.com/carbon-design-system/carbon) and [Carbon for IBM Products](https://github.com/carbon-design-system/ibm-products).
 Please be aware that in certain cases, there may not be an exact 1:1 match in functionality.
 If necessary, please open an enhancement request or issue in the respective repository.

 If your component is not in this list, it means there is currently no related component in either library.
 You will need to evaluate whether the component is necessary, and if so, incorporate it into your repository and perform the migration to v11 on your own.